Concatenated Composite Pulses Applied to Liquid-State Nuclear Magnetic Resonance Spectroscopy: Introduction

-The NMR community has been developing a technique to overcome PLE and ORE by combining several pulses~\cite{JAJ11,MHL86,MHL96}.
-Given a target rotation $R(\theta, \phi)$, we may find an equivalent rotation sequence which is equal to the target $R(\theta,\phi)$ in case of no errors, as follows.
+The NMR community has developed a technique to overcome PLEs or OREs by combining several pulses~\citep{JAJ11,MHL86,MHL96}.
+Given a target rotation $R(\theta, \phi)$, we can find an equivalent rotation sequence that is equal to the target $R(\theta,\phi)$ in a case without errors, as follows:

-Here, $R(\theta_i,\phi_i)$ is the $i$-th rotation associated with the $i$-th square pulse and $N$ denotes the number of square pulses.
+Here, $R(\theta_i,\phi_i)$ is the $i$-th rotation associated with the $i$-th pulse, and $N$ denotes the number of pulses.
 The point of the decomposition (\ref{rs}) is

-if PLE and/or ORE exist.
-This is due to the non-commutativity among $R(\theta_i,\phi_i)$.
-Therefore, by appropriate tuning of the parameters $\{\theta_i, \phi_i\}_{i=1}^N$ in Eq.~(\ref{rs}), we can obtain the sequence which i) virtually works as the target $R(\theta, \phi)$ when there are no errors, and ii) is less sensitive to the systematic errors.
-Indeed, such pulse sequences have been designed \cite{CC85,RT85,MHL86,SW94,HKC03,KRB04,WGA07} by choosing the parameters $\{\theta_i, \phi_i\}_{i=1}^N$ in such a way that Eq.~(\ref{rs}) has no first order terms with respect to the error parameter $\ve$ or $f$.
-Note that these are the type A composite pulses, for which the first order cancellation applies independently of the initial state~\cite{MHL86}.
+if a PLE and/or an ORE exist.
+This non-equality is caused by the non-commutativity among $R(\theta_i,\phi_i)$.
+Therefore, by appropriately tuning the parameters $\{\theta_i, \phi_i\}_{i=1}^N$ in Eq.~(\ref{rs}), we may be able to obtain a sequence that (i) virtually works as the target $R(\theta, \phi)$ when there are no errors, and (ii) is less sensitive to the systematic errors.
+Indeed, various pulse sequences have been designed~\citep{CC85,RT85,MHL86,SW94,HKC03,KRB04,WGA07} in such a way that Eq.~(\ref{rs}) has no first-order terms of errors if only one of $\ve$ and $f$ exists~\citep{MHL86}.
+We state that such a pulse sequence without the first-order term of $\ve$ ($f$) is {\it robust} against PLEs (OREs).

-Now we present two typical composite pulses that are robust against either PLE or ORE: one is the Broad Band 1 (BB1)~\cite{SW94} and the other is the Compensation for Off-Resonance with a Pulse SEquence (CORPSE)~\cite{HKC03}.
-See, also \ref{A_cp}.
-BB1 under both PLE and ORE behaves as
+We now present two typical composite pulses that are robust against either PLEs or OREs: Broad Band 1 (BB1)~\citep{SW94}, and Compensation for Off-Resonance with a Pulse SEquence (CORPSE)~\citep{HKC03}.
+See more details in Methods.
+BB1 is designed in order to compensate for a PLE and behaves as

-BB1 is obviously robust against PLE, but not against ORE.
-Moreover, the first order error term of BB1 is exactly the same as that in Eq.~(\ref{eq:pulse-ore}).
-We call the property residual error preserving property (REPP) with respect to ORE.

-In contrast to BB1, CORPSE is an $N=3$ composite pulse robust against ORE.
-CORPSE behaves as
+under both a PLE and an ORE.
+BB1 filters out the PLE but leaves the ORE unchanged, which we call the residual error preserving property (REPP) with respect to ORE.
+In contrast to BB1, CORPSE is a composite pulse robust against OREs and behaves as